Professor Paul LAM Kwan-sing

-Professor Paul Lam studied for his Bachelor's and Master's degrees at the University of Hong Kong between 1979 and 1984.
-He was awarded a Commonwealth Scholarship in 1984 to undertake his doctorate study at the University of Sheffield in the UK.
-He took up a Postdoctoral Fellowship at King's College, the University of London, and then returned to Hong Kong to take up a lecturing position at City Polytechnic of Hong Kong in 1988.
-He subsequently held positions in a number of universities, including the Chinese University of Hong Kong (1990–1992) and the Victoria University in Australia (1992–1994).
-He joined the Department of Chemistry (formerly the Department of Biology and Chemistry) at City University of Hong Kong in 1994.
+Professor LAM received a Bachelor's and Master's degree from the University of Hong Kong between 1979 and 1984.
+He was awarded a Commonwealth Scholarship in 1984 to undertake doctorate studies at the University of Sheffield in the UK.
+He took up a Croucher Foundation Postdoctoral Fellowship at King's College, University of London, and in 1988, he returned to Hong Kong to take up a lecturing position at City Polytechnic of Hong Kong.
+He subsequently held positions in a number of universities, including the Chinese University of Hong Kong (1990–1992) and the Victoria University, in Australia (1992–1994).
+In 1994, he joined the Department of Chemistry (formerly the Department of Biology and Chemistry) at City University of Hong Kong.

-Professor Lam is a front-runner in the higher education sector in Hong Kong and is well-versed with academic development and university administration.
-Prior to joining the OUHK, he was the Executive Director of Special Projects, Jeanie Hu Professor of Science and Chair Professor of the Department of Chemistry at City University of Hong Kong.
-During his long service at City University since 1994, he has assumed other management positions as Acting Vice-President (Undergraduate Education), Vice-President (Student Affairs), Chief-of-Staff and Director of State Key Laboratory of Marine Pollution.
+Professor LAM is a front-runner in the higher education sector in Hong Kong and is well-versed with academic development and university administration.
+Prior to joining HKMU, he was the Executive Director of Special Projects, Jeanie Hu Professor of Science and Chair Professor of the Department of Chemistry at City University of Hong Kong.
+During his long service at City University of Hong Kong since 1994, he assumed other management positions as Acting Vice-President (Undergraduate Education), Vice-President (Student Affairs), Chief-of-Staff and Director of the State Key Laboratory of Marine Pollution.

-Professor Lam is a renowned scholar and expert in environmental chemistry, ecotoxicology, and environmental risk assessment.
-Among his academic achievements, Professor Lam’s work in ecology and environmental analysis has raised environmental awareness and defined new sensitive analytical methodology for emerging chemicals of concern.
+Professor LAM is a renowned scholar and expert in environmental chemistry, ecotoxicology, and environmental risk assessment.
+Among his many academic achievements, Professor LAM’s work in ecology and environmental analysis has raised environmental awareness and defined new sensitive analytical methodology for emerging chemicals of concern.
 He developed techniques for trace analyses of these chemicals in key environmental matrices, contributing to the international harmonization of analytical methods to address such concerns.
-By providing key evidence relating to the distribution and persistence of such chemicals, his research influenced policy and legislation globally.
+By providing key evidence relating to the distribution and persistence of such chemicals, his research has influenced policy and legislation globally.